bhoomika911/react-native-instagram-share-android/README.md

 # react-native-instagram-share-android

-A React Native module that allows you to share image with instagram from android.
+A React Native module that allows you to share image with instagram for android.

 ## Installation

 ```
 npm i --save react-native-instagram-share-android
-Link it to your android project
 ```

+## Link it to your android project

 ### Manual linking